MarkusBauer/saarctf-servers/playbook.md

 =======================

 This guide will create ready-to-go servers hosted on [Hetzner Cloud](https://www.hetzner.de/cloud).
 Account there (and services) are required.
-If you want a local test environment check out the [Virtualbox instructions](virtualbox.md).
+If you want a local test environment check out the [libvirt instructions](libvirt-test-setup/README.md).

 ### Before the CTF